Jordanian Royals Celebrate Mine-Free Jordan

 At the end of the ceremony, Crown Prince Hussein handed over to Crown Prince Haakon of Prince Mired, as well as sponsors and donors of the NCDR, decorations designed specially for this event.Filed under Jordanian Royals, Norwegian Royals

-Tagged Crown Prince Haakon, Crown Prince Hussein, Humanitarian Efforts, Official Visit, Prince Mired.
+Tagged Crown Prince Haakon of Norway, Crown Prince Hussein of Jordan, Humanitarian Efforts, Official Visit, Prince Mired bin Ra'ad of Iraq.